 This is good to know because if you’re struggling with blight, worms, or are just having trouble with the plant, as long as the tomatoes are green, you’ll be able to get your crop.
-If the plant dies on you for some reason, simply pink the green tomatoes and let them ripen on the counter (do not put uncut tomatoes in the refrigerator).
+If the plant dies on you for some reason, pick the green tomatoes and let them ripen on the counter (not the refrigerator).
 They won’t be as nutrient-dense or flavorful, but they will be perfectly edible and usable.

 If, on the other hand, your plant is indeterminate, it will yield its fruits over the course of the season.
 In this case, you may find yourself having to repeatedly tie up its sprawling stems.
 You also will need to pay special attention to its watering needs and fertility, since you’ll be keeping it for the long haul.